MediaWiki: Tracking edits

 Among the features of MediaWiki to assist in tracking edits is a Recent Changes feature that provides a list of recent edits to the wiki.
 This list contains basic information about those edits such as the editing user, the edit summary, the page edited, as well as any tags (e.g. "possible vandalism") added by customizable abuse filters and other extensions to aid in combating unhelpful edits.
 On more active wikis, so many edits occur that it is hard to track Recent Changes manually.
 Anti-vandal software, including user-assisted tools, is sometimes employed on such wikis to process Recent Changes items.
 Server load can be reduced by sending a continuous feed of Recent Changes to an IRC channel that these tools can monitor, eliminating their need to send requests for a refreshed Recent Changes feed to the API.

 Another important tool is watchlisting.
-Each logged-in user has a watchlist to which the user can add whatever pages he or she wishes.
-When an edit is made to one of those pages, a summary of that edit appears on the watchlist the next time it is refreshed.
+Logged-in users have a user-curated watchlist that provides a summary of edits made to one of those pages.
 As with the recent changes page, recent edits that appear on the watchlist contain clickable links for easy review of the article history and specific changes made.

 There is also the capability to review all edits made by any particular user.
 In this way, if an edit is identified as problematic, it is possible to check the user's other edits for issues.

 MediaWiki allows one to link to specific versions of articles.
 This has been useful to the scientific community, in that expert peer reviewers could analyse articles, improve them and provide links to the trusted version of that article.